"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 You should not use this medication if you are allergic to amlodipine (Norvasc) or olmesartan (Benicar).

-To make sure you can safely take amlodipine and olmesartan, tell your doctor if you have any of these other conditions:
+To make sure amlodipine and olmesartan is safe for you, tell your doctor if you have:

 - kidney disease (or if you are on dialysis);